Frequently Asked Questions

 Irreversible electroporation (IRE) is a non-thermal tumor ablation technique that uses short, high-voltage electrical pulses to permanently open cell membranes, causing cell death.
 Unlike thermal ablation (RFA, MWA), IRE preserves critical structures like blood vessels, nerves, and bile ducts, making it safer for tumors near vital anatomy.

-How does AI4Deep help with tumor ablation procedures?
+How does Hapchot help with tumor ablation procedures?

-What makes AI4Deep different from other ablation planning software?
+What makes Hapchot different from other ablation planning software?

-What imaging modalities and technical requirements does AI4Deep need?
+What imaging modalities and technical requirements does Hapchot need?

 Regulatory & Approval

-What is the current regulatory status of AI4Deep?
+What is the current regulatory status of Hapchot?

 Clinical Application